avikumart/LLM-GenAI-Transformers-Notebooks/LLM-GenAI-Courses.md

-## List of courses in LLM-AI domain:-
+## List of courses in the LLM-AI domain👇

 | Course Name      | Course provider    | Topic covered   | Course Links |
 |  :------------   |     :--------:     |   :---------:   |  :------:   |